Saturday July 30, 2016

 Interesting movie.
 Very unique.

-For those who haven’t seen it: Ben (Viggo Mortensen) is the patriarch of six kids raised deep in the Pacific Northwest woods, and one of the things he counsels them on—besides hunting, climbing, surviving—is grammar: that the word “unique,” for example, doesn’t take a modifier, and “interesting” is a limp word that hides more than it illuminates.
+OK, for those who haven’t seen it: Ben (Viggo Mortensen) is the patriarch of six kids raised deep in the Pacific Northwest woods, and one of the things he counsels them on—besides hunting, climbing, surviving—is grammar: that the word unique, for example, doesn’t take a modifier, and interesting is a limp word that hides more than it illuminates.
 No wonder I was happy watching it.
 It’s a movie that cares about words, and books, and scholarship.
 It’s a movie that actually made me think, “I haven’t tried hard enough in life.”
 How rare is that?

 Then we got to the last act.